LunarianNova/aristurtledev.github.io/source/tutorials/building_2d_games/05_content_pipeline/index.md

 - Adding existing assets directly to the folder
 - Creating new assets within the folder

-The folder structure you create in the MGCB Editor affects how you'll access your content in code.
-It's good practice to establish a folder structure early in your project development to avoid having to reorganize and update content paths later.
+The folder structure you create in the MGCB Editor affects how you will access your content in code.
+It is good practice to establish a folder structure early in your project development to avoid having to reorganize and update content paths later.

 ## The ContentManager Class